The School Certifying Official (SCO) oversees all Federal GI Bill Programs. The School Certifying Official is located in Students Accounts.

-- The billing manager (BM) in Student Accounts assists with the above and oversees other veterans' benefits ( VA TAP, NYS Child of Veteran Awards, GoArmyEd, and DMNA. ).
+The Office of Student Accounts assists with the above and oversees other veterans benefits ( VA TAP, NYS Child of Veteran Awards, and DMNA).

-The VCO/BM of the benefit you receive is responsible for verifying your attendance to VA each semester.
-The VCO/BM also maintains records and reporting documentation to the VA of your major, the number of credits you are enrolled in, the grades earned each term, and your academic standing.
+The SCO is responsible for verifying your attendance to VA each semester.
+The SCO also maintains records and reporting documentation to VA detailing your major, the number of credits you are enrolled in, the grades earned each term, and your academic standing.

 Your Responsibility- IMPORTANT!

 - Provide all necessary documentation and maintain contact with the SCO regarding enrollment status